 - Tedious: It takes a lot of time to carve a water canal, only to have to manually guide the Villager through it.
 Building a railway takes a bit more time, but it's much more effective.

-Want to farm Mushrooms in Minecraft?
-Check out our guide on How to Make an Automatic Mushroom Farm on Pro Game Guides.
+Now that you know more about how to move Villagers in Minecraft, check out our guide on How to Make an Automatic Mushroom Farm on Pro Game Guides.